GU4243-ADS/spring2018-project1-yujiehu/README.md

 generate_sentence("life", "was",trigrams_MWS, 6)
 ```

-    ## [1] "Change the starting words or sentence length you inputed/Rerun the code"
-    ## [1] "Change the starting words or sentence length you inputed/Rerun the code"

-    ## [1] "life was now doing Change the starting words or sentence length you inputed/Rerun the code Change the starting words or sentence length you inputed/Rerun the code"
+    ## [1] "life was now doing Change the starting words or sentence length you inputed/Rerun the code "

 \*EAP